Wrong date and time? How to fix clock error on Mac

 - Make sure the time zone displayed on the map matches your current location.

 - If the time zone selected automatically is wrong, uncheck the box and click on your current location on the map.

-If having checked the time zone, the date and time are still wrong on your Mac, the next step is to check Language & Region preferences.
+If the date and time are still wrong on your Mac, the next step is to check Language & Region preferences.

 - Select the Language and Region pane.